 In some areas of the country, the disparity has been even more striking.
 In April, reports from Chicago stated that African Americans made up 72% of people dying from COVID-19 although they composed only a third of the population there.
 Similar stories came out of Louisiana, Michigan and New York City.

 These factors are not new to COVID-19.
 During the H1N1 epidemic in 2009, we saw the same effect.
-About 30% of Americans with H1N1 flu were black, although they composed only 12% of the U.S. population.
+About 30% of Americans with H1N1 flu were Black, although they composed only 12% of the U.S. population.
 Eleven years ago, this outbreak did not receive as much media attention as today’s COVID-19 outbreak, partly because social media wasn’t as pervasive and government officials did not mandate shutdowns.

 Minority health disparities are a recurring problem and an everyday reality, pandemic or not.

 Wash your hands, wear a mask, keep your distance and stay at home: These instructions can’t be stressed enough during the COVID-19 pandemic.
-They seem straightforward, but nuances in black communities, including a variety of social determinants of health, can complicate them.
+They seem straightforward, but nuances in Black communities, including a variety of social determinants of health, can complicate them.

-I’ve heard some men say they are hesitant to wear a mask in public because, in the minds of many, face coverings worn by black men are associated with criminal behavior.
-Many black men have told me that they fear racial profiling, being arrested, and worse, being shot and killed if they enter business establishments wearing a face mask.
+I’ve heard some men say they are hesitant to wear a mask in public because, in the minds of many, face coverings worn by Black men are associated with criminal behavior.
+Many Black men have told me that they fear racial profiling, being arrested, and worse, being shot and killed if they enter business establishments wearing a face mask.

-Additionally, some blacks disregard public health information due to generational distrust.
+Additionally, some Black people disregard public health information due to generational distrust.
 Past racial discrimination, poor communication between government or healthcare entities and minorities, and lack of culturally sensitive healthcare may cause some African Americans to dismiss the importance of directives from public health and government officials related to mitigation of the COVID-19 virus or other public health matters.

 This issue highlights the need for more culturally sensitive communication.
 One-size-fits-all messaging does not resonate with all minorities.
 Minority communities often respond better to messages communicated by a community member or a medical professional who looks like them (i.e., is of the same race or ethnicity).
 The medical community must understand this dynamic and the reasons for it in order to best disseminate important and lifesaving information to minority communities.